Learning Accurate Business Process Simulation Models from Event Logs via Automated Process Discovery and Deep Learning: Evaluation

-The evaluation aims to compare the accuracy of DeepSimulator models vs. DDS and DL models discovered from event logs.
-As an exemplar of a DDS approach, we use Simod~\cite{Camargo2020} since it is fully automated, while other DDS methods require manual parameter setting.
-As DL baselines, we used an adaptation of the LSTM approach proposed by Camargo et.al~\cite{Camargo2019} -- herein labeled the LSTM method -- as well as the GAN approach by Taymouri et.al.~\cite{Taymouri2020} -- herein labeled LSTM(GAN).
-These approaches were chosen because they attain high accuracy with respect to the task of generating timestamped trace suffixes~\cite{Rama-Maneiro2020}.
-Fig.~\ref{fig:exp_pipeline} presents the pipeline we followed.

-For all approaches, we used the hold-out method with a temporal split criterion to divide the event logs into two main folds: 80\% for training-validation and 20\% for testing.
-Similarly, from the first fold, we took the first 80\% for training and the remaining 20\% for validation.
-We use temporal splits as it prevents information leakage \cite{Camargo2019,Taymouri2020}.
+This experiment aims to compare the accuracy of DeepSimulator models (herein called DSIM models) vs. DDS and DL models.
+We use SIMOD~\cite{Camargo2020} as a baseline DDS approach since it is fully automated both w.r.t.\ parameter discovery and tuning.
+As DL baselines, we use an adaptation of the LSTM approach proposed by Camargo~et~al.~\cite{Camargo2019} (herein labeled the LSTM method) as well as the GAN-LSTM approach by Taymouri~et~al.~\cite{Taymouri2020} (herein labeled GAN).
+Both of these DL approaches have been shown to achieve high accuracy w.r.t.\ the task of generating timestamped trace suffixes~\cite{Rama-Maneiro2020}.
+Fig.~\ref{fig:exp_pipeline} summarizes the experimental setup.
+We use the hold-out method with a temporal split criterion to divide the logs into two main folds: 80\% for training-validation and 20\% for testing.
+From the first fold, we took the first 80\% for training and 20\% for validation.
+We use temporal splits to prevent information leakage \cite{Camargo2019,Taymouri2020}.